svc-bot-mds/terraform-provider-tdh/docs/data-sources/data_plane_helm_releases.md

 page_title: "tdh_data_plane_helm_releases Data Source - tdh"
 subcategory: ""
 description: |-
-  Used to fetch all Helm Releases for the data plane.Note: For SRE only.
+  Used to fetch all Helm Releases for the data plane.
+  Note: For SRE only.
 ---

 # tdh_data_plane_helm_releases (Data Source)

-Used to fetch all Helm Releases for the data plane.<br>**Note:** For SRE only.
+Used to fetch all Helm Releases for the data plane.
+**Note:** For SRE only.

 ## Example Usage